department-of-veterans-affairs/vets-website/content/pages/faq.md

                       What if I already have a DS Logon Premium account?
                     </button>
                     <div id="dbq6" class="usa-accordion-content">
-                      <p><a href="#">Log in</a> and select the DS Logon link on the ID.me screen.
+                      <p>Log in and select the DS Logon link on the ID.me screen.
 Use your DS Logon information to login, and ID.me will receive your verified information.
 You may have to fill in some additional information.</p>
                     </div>
                   </li>
                   <li>